-Back in the early days of social media, marketers used social media monitoring to listen to the Internet for specific keywords, topics, brand mentions, competitors, and industries.
-It gives marketers the ability to segment and analyze audience conversations by the news media, blogs, forums, and social media.
+In the early days of social media, marketers used social media monitoring to listen to the Internet for specific keywords, topics, brand mentions, competitors, and industries.
+It allows marketers to segment and analyze audience conversations through news media, blogs, forums, and social media.

 Social media platforms like Brandwatch, Pulsar, Synthesio, Talkwalker, and Netbase have come a long way, integrating audience analytics, natural language processing (NLP), AI, machine learning, and linguistic text analysis to decipher social media conversations.

-Social intelligence is still common practice today.
-While there is value in this approach, a target audience analysis provides more in-depth research enabling marketers to make data-driven marketing decisions.
+Social and narrative intelligence is still a common practice today.
+While there is value in this approach, a target audience analysis provides more in-depth research, enabling marketers to make data-driven marketing decisions.